RenderKit/embree/README.md

 specified in the tangent buffer.
 When connecting two segments continuously, the end point and tangent of the previous segment can be shared.
-Different versions of Catmull-Rom splines can be easily constructed usig the Hermite basis, by calculating a proper tangent buffer from the control points.
+Different versions of Catmull-Rom splines can be easily constructed using the Hermite basis, by calculating a proper tangent buffer from the control points.

 ##### Catmull-Rom Basis